wxy325/react-native-webview/README.md

 ## Common issues

-- If you're getting `Invariant Violation: Native component for "RNCWebView does not exist"` it likely means you forgot to run `react-native link` or there was some error with the linking process
+- If you're getting `Invariant Violation: Native component for "RNCCDWebView does not exist"` it likely means you forgot to run `react-native link` or there was some error with the linking process

 ## Contributing